m0ngr31/kanzi/README.md

 # Skill Setup

+If you are self-hosting, you will need to create the file `kodi.config` from the [kodi.config.example template](https://raw.githubusercontent.com/m0ngr31/kodi-voice/master/kodi.config.example).
+The template file contains comments to describe the options.

 Once you've set up your server, you'll need to configure a new Alexa skill.
 Head over to the [Skills list on Amazon's developer page](https://developer.amazon.com/edw/home.html#/skills/list) and hit the 'Add new skill' button.

 The initial setup page looks like this: